 Allocation of Funds by Portfolio Theory of Diversification

-The riskiness of an asset can be measured alone and also of a portfolio.
+The riskiness of an asset can be measured alone and also in a portfolio.
 The magic of diversification can be seen when assets are assessed in a portfolio.
 So, portfolio theory emphasizes that instead of investing your money into one asset, spread it between different investment alternatives.
-However, what amount should be allocated to what asset class or alternative depends on individual’s investment objective and constraint?
+However, what amount should be allocated to what asset class or alternative depends on an individual’s investment objective and constraint?
 Within the parameter of one’s objectives, a better return can be achieved with the help of proper investment management.

 As soon the money is divided into different assets, the attributes of all these assets form a base for assessing the portfolio, e.g., risk & return of individual investment avenues.
 The expected return of a portfolio is the weighted average of the expected returns on the individual asset with weights as the percentage of the portfolio or the amount of investment in the individual asset.
 Please note that the portfolio risk is not the weighted average of the risks of individual securities.
 Instead, the risk is measured by considering the covariance of securities.
 Therefore, mixing asset classes can help moderate the risk.

 Investment management does not just end with building the portfolio, but the work starts here.
 Now, one needs to monitor, review and upgrade it regularly.
 An investor should make sure that at the correct time investment is made and at the proper time investment is sold.
 Also, performance evaluation of the same is crucial because feedback of results can only ensure you whether you have made the right investment decisions or not.
 No time is too late to build a portfolio because it can be tailored as per the needs and objectives of the individual.
 However, a better return can be achieved if one believes in and follows the investment management process.